Price

 Emergency Contacts

-If you need to contact G Adventures during a situation of dire need, it is best to first call their local G Adventures office.
-If for any reason you do not receive an immediate answer, please leave a detailed message and contact information, so they may return your call and assist you as soon as possible.
-EMERGENCY CONTACT NUMBERS G Adventures Office San Jose, Costa Rica During Office hours (Weekdays 9 am-5 pm Local Time): +506 4001 8474 After hours emergency number: +51 997 582 712 If you are unable for any reason to contact G Adventures' local office please call their Toronto office: Toll-free from North America: 1 888 800 4100; Outside North America: +1 416 260 0999
+If you need urgent help during your trip, call the local G Adventures office first.
+If no one answers, leave a detailed message with your name and contact information so they can return your call as soon as possible.
+EMERGENCY CONTACT NUMBERS: G Adventures Office San Jose, Costa Rica During Office hours (Weekdays 9 am-5 pm Local Time): +506 4001 8474 After hours emergency number: +51 997 582 712 If you are unable for any reason to contact G Adventures' local office please call their Toronto office: Toll-free from North America: 1 888 800 4100; Outside North America: +1 416 260 0999

 Packing List